surniaulula/wpsso-commerce-manager-catalog-feed/README.md

 <h3>WPSSO Core Required</h3>

-<p>WPSSO Facebook Catalog Feed XML (WPSSO FCF) is an add-on for the <a href="https://wordpress.org/plugins/wpsso/">WPSSO Core plugin</a>, which provides complete structured data for WordPress to present your content at its best on social sites and in search results – no matter how URLs are shared, reshared, messaged, posted, embedded, or crawled.</p>
+<p>WPSSO Commerce Manager Catalog Feed XML (WPSSO CMCF) is an add-on for the <a href="https://wordpress.org/plugins/wpsso/">WPSSO Core plugin</a>, which provides complete structured data for WordPress to present your content at its best on social sites and in search results – no matter how URLs are shared, reshared, messaged, posted, embedded, or crawled.</p>

 <h2>Installation</h2>

 <h3 class="top">Install and Uninstall</h3>

 <ul>
-<li><a href="https://wpsso.com/docs/plugins/wpsso-facebook-catalog-feed/installation/install-the-plugin/">Install the WPSSO Facebook Catalog Feed XML add-on</a>.</li>
+<li><a href="https://wpsso.com/docs/plugins/wpsso-commerce-manager-catalog-feed/installation/install-the-plugin/">Install the WPSSO Commerce Manager Catalog Feed XML add-on</a>.</li>
-<li><a href="https://wpsso.com/docs/plugins/wpsso-facebook-catalog-feed/installation/uninstall-the-plugin/">Uninstall the WPSSO Facebook Catalog Feed XML add-on</a>.</li>
+<li><a href="https://wpsso.com/docs/plugins/wpsso-commerce-manager-catalog-feed/installation/uninstall-the-plugin/">Uninstall the WPSSO Commerce Manager Catalog Feed XML add-on</a>.</li>
 </ul>